thoughtram/blog/_posts/2017-06-23-announcing-angular-master-class-in-houston.md

 </a>

-After all, fun places are sure to get everyone into the right state of mind to learn the nuances and power of Angular
+After all, fun places are sure to get everyone into the right state of mind to learn the nuances and power of Angular!

-#### About the Training
+### About the Training

 You or your team should attend our 4-day **Angular Master Class** training.

-Developers should note that this is the first time we have offered a public **4-day** training!
+> Developers should note that this is the first time we have offered a public **4-day** training!

-> The reason we added another day is because we want to teach our brand new course material focused on  **Redux and ngrx**.
+The reason we added another day is because we want to teach our brand new course material focused on  **Redux and ngrx**.

+#### Training Schedule

 *  Day 1: Jump Start with full, high-level introduction to Angular
 *  Day 2: Observables & Component Architecture
 *  Day 3: Routing & Forms
 *  Day 4: Redux + ngrx with immutable, 1-way dataflows and reactive programming
 <img src="/images/ngrx_sample.jpg" style="margin-top:15px; width:75%; margin-bottom:10px" alt="Sample: ngRx Lab Exercise">

 These are intense, full 8-hour days... but don't worry, we make the classroom fun. thoughtram teaches the class with two (2) trainers.
 And almost every 30 minutes, students work with hands-on, coding lab exercises.